Making the blog

 <body>

-<a href="#main-content" class="skip-to-content">Skip to content</a>
+<a href="#main-content" class="skip-link">Skip to content</a>

 <header id="top" class="main-header" role="banner">